White-Town/verbose-adventure/README.md

 This repo is only used for the learnig purpose of git by the all learners.
 Here I have discuss all the command and concept of te git and github. this is the third change.

+this is the fouth time editing the readme.